Guardians vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has picked up at least one hit in two straight games.
-In his last five games he is hitting .333 with a home run, two walks and two RBI.
+- Wade enters this matchup looking to extend his three-game hit streak.
+During his last five outings he is batting .438 with a home run, two walks and three RBI.

 Wade Recent Games